Courtesy Ireland Tourism

 Thanks for reading and sharing the above with anyone that might appreciate it.

-The following was updated and adopted from a hired-speech I gave to a group of 50 portfolio CEOs and senior partners in June 2015 at the headquarters of NEA, the world’s largest venture capital firm.
+The following was updated and adopted from a recent hired-speech I gave to a group of 50 CEOs and partners at the headquarters of NEA, the world’s largest venture capital firm.

 Since 2005, I’ve written for half of the top 20 U.S. media publications and dozens of Fortune 100 companies as a featured contributor, branded storyteller, and retained content advisor.
 In that time, this is what I know for sure: marketing is the way you let people know you exist.
 Content marketing is the ongoing explanation for why they should care.